Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Fiddling with breakpoints, I found that this is called after the "use teleporter" command is issued.

-The eighth register is initialized to zero, so following the jump to `5605` is likely the path that leads to Synacore headquarters.
+The eighth register is initialized to zero, so following the jump to `5605` is likely the path that leads to Synacor headquarters.

 I have the tools, now time to put them to use.